01-edu/public/subjects/revwstr.en.md

 - A word is a sequence of **alphanumerical** characters.

-- If the number of parameters is different from 1, the program will display newline (`'\n'`).
+- If the number of arguments is different from 1, the program will display nothing.

 - In the parameters that are going to be tested, there will not be any extra spaces. (meaning that there will not be additional spaces at the beginning or at the end of the `string` and that words will always be separated by exactly one space).